Kowshik13/space-invaders-raylib/README.md

 ## How to run the game

-This GitHub repo alreay has the executable compiled so the first two steps will not be necessary unless you are developping and making changes in the source file (`src/main.cpp`).
+This is an instruction on how to build the game and execute it.
+Note that the `make` in Step 2 sometimes does not seem to run on Windows machine.
+I am unsure why this is.

 1. In the terminal, navigate to the project folder.
-2. Run `make` compile the project.
+2. Run `make` to compile the project.
 This create an executable.
 3. Navigate to `bin/Debug`.
 This is where the executable is stored in.
 4. Run `./space-invaders-raylib`.